saucepoint/solwiss-tournament/README.md

 # Woah there, anon!
 Thanks for snooping but
 *repo is not ready yet; feel free to poke around though* 😘

 I'm welcoming improvements and suggestions.
-Open up an issue or [DM me](https://twitter.com/saucepoint)
+Open up an issue or [DM me on twitter](https://twitter.com/saucepoint)

 ---